seDirector/App/.github/ISSUE_TEMPLATE/feature_request.md

+---
-name: Enhancement / Feature Request
+name: Feature Request
-description: Is there additional functionality you would love us to consider?
+about: Is there additional functionality you would love us to consider?
+title: ''
 labels: ["Enhancement"]
+assignees: 'asheroto'

+---
 body:
   - type: markdown
     attributes: